John Kerry caught maskless on American Airlines flight: ‘Being an elite hypocrite is hard work!’

-Climate czar John Kerry was caught on an airplane flight Wednesday flaunting the mask policies pushed by President Biden and imposed by U.S. airlines.
+Climate czar John Kerry was caught on an airplane flight Wednesday flouting the mask policies pushed by President Biden and imposed by U.S. airlines.

 A fellow passenger snapped an open-faced photo of the failed 2004 Democratic presidential nominee on an American Airlines flight from Boston to Washington.